Introduction to influential

 In some cases we want to identify not the nodes with the most sovereignty in their surrounding local environments.

-Hubness score : hubness.score
+Hubness score : hubness.score is an

 integrative score made up of two different centrality measures including